hpssjellis/maker100-eco/README.md

 #### Jeremy Ellis, ex: Rocksetta now <a href="https://ca.linkedin.com/in/jeremy-ellis-4237a9bb">LinkedIn</a>
-#### High SChool Coding (35 Years), Robotics, web Design, Animation and 3D Printing Teacher, BC Canada
+#### High School Coding (35 Years), Robotics, web Design, Animation and 3D Printing Teacher, BC Canada
 #### Use this course at your own risk!